ARTICLE I: NAME

 SECTION 5: Resignation.
 Any member of the Organization may at any time resign membership upon tendering resignation in writing to the President or Secretary of CNS.
 Such resignation shall be effective upon receipt.

 SECTION 1: Composition.
 Executive Board shall consist of the elected officers including the President, Past-President, President-Elect, Secretary-Treasurer, and Secretary-Treasurer-Elect.
+A non-voting Student Representative also may serve on the Executive Board.
 Only the immediate Past-President may serve as a voting member of the Board, and other Past-Presidents may serve as honorary, non-voting members of the Executive Board, except no more than two Past-Presidents may participate in such meetings.

 SECTION 2: Purpose.
 Executive Board shall have responsibility for the general supervision of the affairs of the Society.